Master of Science in Nursing: Nursing Administration

 - Students attend one “Residency Day” at the main UMO campus each semester to meet classmates and faculty, learn about new resources, address questions, and network.

-- We accept baccalaureate prepared RNs with an active unencumbered license to practice nursing in the state of North Carolina, who graduated from a regionally accredited institution, and have a GPA of 3.0 or higher in their baccalaureate coursework.
+- We accept baccalaureate prepared RNs with an active unencumbered license to practice nursing in the state of North Carolina, who graduated from a regionally accredited institution with their baccalaureate degree in nursing.

 The Master of Science in Nursing (MSN) degree program at the University of Mount Olive is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.